ilyasku/DockerRegistryInterface/README.md

 You can create a new container by typing:
 ```
-$ docker run --name new-container-name -ti ilyask/docker-registry-interface
+$ docker run --name new-container-name -ti ilyask/docker-registry-shell
 ```
 This creates a new container and the `docker-registry-shell` will not have a default URL set.
 It will ask you to set one now.
 Next time you want to run the container, use **`start` instead of `run`**, like so:
 ```
 docker start -i new-container-name
 ```

 #### Build image from source

 The image might be outdated, but you can build one yourself with the contents from this repository instead of downloading it from the hub.
 Download/clone this repository.
 Build the application as mentioned [above](README.md#build-on-your-machine).
-From within the projects top-level directory, type:
+From within the `docker-registry-shell` sub-project directory, type:
 ```
 $ docker build -t docker-registry-shell .
 ```